TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 		- will overwrite existing chapters with edited chapters
 		- will also attempt to rename and move output into its own folder based on album field

-	Alternatively you can export to cuesheet:
-	1. Add the file to bin folder of ffmpeg (4.4 plus)
-	2. Rename the file to export.mp3 or export.m4b
-	3. Run mp3_export-cue.bat (or m4b)
-	4. Open cuesheet.cue and edit the chapter titles as desired
-	5. Rename to input.mp3 (or m4b)
-	6. Run mp3_add-chapter.bat (or m4b)
-		- will add chapters in respective format
-		- will also attempt to rename and move output into its own folder based on album field

 ### Tips & Tricks <a name="tips"></a>
 - I recommend mpv player if checking chapters on Windows, can quickly skim with Ctrl+1 and Ctrl+2 to make sure assigned properly